hmallen/lorenzbot/README.md

 - Remove loop delay almost entirely, replacing with constant monitoring of real-time websocket order book
 - Add Telegram chat to output all exceptions, errors, etc.?
 - Consider reimplementing buy_threshold to ensure base price usefully reduced
+- Add argument for minimum loop time (loop_time_min)?
+- Add Poloniex coach?

 NEEDS TESTING:
-- No profit message sent
+- Add date/time and anything else useful to exception log
 - Withdraw profit to STR address
 - Fix csv profit calculation to work with "accumulate" mode
 - Add max sell amount that is ~5%? less than total bought to "accumulate" trade currency
 - Catch ALL exceptions with logger...some going completely uncaught/unhandled ****
 - On Poloniex internal error, buy (and possibly sell) trades are still logged as if they were successful
-- Multi-line Telegram message formatting (needs testing and improvement)
+- Multi-line Telegram message formatting (needs improvement)
 - Handle Telegram timeout exception
 - Telegram error/exception alerts
+- Very rarely, trades < 0.0001USDT total are still attempted, but exception is handled properly

 DONE:
 - Add argument for trade amount